 Code Compliance & Fire Regulations

-Both types must meet UL 924 and NFPA 101.
-Always verify local adoption and any additional requirements before specifying.
+Both types must meet UL 924 and the adopted NFPA 101/model codes.
+Verify local amendments before specifying.

-- New York Fire Code — specific rules on photoluminescent requirements in stairwells.
+- New York Fire Code — photoluminescent requirements in high-rises.

 Conclusion